 According to Dottie Henry, “At that time we were using mimeograph stencils and Silver Bay kindly let us run the copies off on their mimeograph machine until Mr. Terzian donated one to us at which time Jim Broderick and Ev Lee did the duplicating in the Town Hall.
 An electric typewriter was one of our first purchases in 1980.
 We (Dottie and Jack Henry with Dolly and Jack Kennedy) made a trip to Lake Placid after the Olympics to purchase a surplus one.”
 In December 1980, Dottie wrote, “Our thanks for the manual work to Ev Lee and Jim Broderick for running the machine and to Erv DeGraff, who so efficiently operates a stapler, Jane Parmley, Flo Lee, Clifton West, Marion Shoemaker, the Cockrells, Lisa Henry, Jack Kennedy, Martha White, and Jack Henry, who have helped from time to time in collating, stapling, stamping, and sorting.”

 A few years after the typewriter purchase, the first computer purchase was made - an Apple.
 Several replacements were purchased over the years.
 The office of The Hague Chronicle was located in the Henrys' lakeside home known as Viewpoint and later in Dottie’s home on New Hague Road.
 The office there, a room between her kitchen and garage, was fully equipped with a computer, copier, duplicator/printer, fax machine, and answering machine.
 All of this equipment eventually became obsolete.
 The copier was purchased and used for a few years until it was more of a problem than a help.
 The printing was then begun at Staples in Queensbury, NY, where it is still done today.
-The office is now at the home of Judy Stock and the main piece of equipment is a MacBook computer.
+Then, the office was at the home of Judy Stock and the main piece of equipment was a MacBook computer.
+Now, the "office" is anywhere that Bobbi Bryant Taylor is, including her home in Pine Cove, in her home in North Carolina, or anywhere across the country in her motor home.

 In the January 1984 issue, Mig Broderick, editor, wrote, “We – Dottie Henry, Mig Broderick, Alison Craig, and Billie DeGraff – have worked hard to bring a picture of the day to day life in Hague.
 Georgina Lindquist has joined our staff to cover Town Board news.”
 She also expressed thanks to Jack Kennedy, treasurer, Penny Bolton, assistant treasurer and Ev Lee and Jim Broderick, mimeo operators.
 She mentioned that there was a mailing list of about 600 with 350 out-of-town and 250 locally mailed.
 Silver Bay ran the mailing labels off from their computer.